robjg/dido/README.md

 Dido stands for Data-In/Data-Out.
 It is a framework for making data from different sources look the same so that it can be copied, processed and compared.

+Dido is available in Maven.
+To get started simply include [dido-all](https://mvnrepository.com/artifact/uk.co.rgordon/dido-all) which will provide all the stable modules in one dependency.

 ### Some Examples

 Given this CSV: